 The Non-Cooperation Movement was launched by the Indian National Congress led by Mahatma Gandhi on 1st August 1920.
 It was a turning point in the history of the struggle for independence in India.
+The Non-cooperation Movement was an important part of the freedom struggle and hence, is important for the IAS exam.

 - The Home Rule Movement that was started by Annie Besant and Bal Gangadhar Tilak set the stage for the Non-cooperation movement.
 At that time, the extremist and the moderate factions of the Indian National Congress (INC) had united.
 Also, there was a brief period of solidarity between the INC and the Muslim League as a result of the Lucknow Pact.

-- Further, there was resentment against the British rule after the First World War.
-The people thought that in lieu of extensive support in the form of resources and manpower, they would be awarded with autonomy after the war.
+- Further, there was resentment against British rule after the First World War.
+The people thought that in lieu of extensive support in the form of resources and manpower, they would be awarded autonomy after the war.
 But this was not to be and the people and politicians felt further disappointed with an unsatisfactory Government of India Act of 1919.

 - Also, the passing of repressive acts such as the Rowlatt Act fuelled much anger and antipathy against the government.
-To make matters worse, the brutal massacre of unarmed people at the Jallianwala Bagh in Amritsar confirmed to the people the absolute oppressive nature of colonial rule.
+To make matters worse, the brutal massacre of unarmed people at the Jallianwala Bagh in Amritsar confirmed to the people the absolute oppressive nature of the colonial rule.
 The people lost their faith in ‘British justice’ and resolved to take a firmer and more aggressive stance against foreign rule.

 - The people also had to endure economic privations because of the war leading to bitterness against the government.